-We actually ordered some take out the other week and Michael got pad Thai.
-I obviously took a couple (read a lot) bites, but wasn’t that impressed.
-I wanted more flavor, more veggies, and protein.
-So I am taking matters into my own hands and we are making our own healthy, flavor packed version!
+We actually ordered some takeout the other week and Michael got pad Thai.
+I obviously took a few bites but wasn’t that impressed.
+I wanted more flavor, way more vegetables and protein, and more sauce.
+So I am taking matters into my own hands and we are making our own healthy, flavor-packed version!

 - chicken breast